Here are more than 100 previously unseen photos of Led Zeppelin performing at Knebworth Festival in 1979

 More than 100 previously unseen photographs of Led Zeppelin performing at Knebworth Festival in the UK on August 4, 1979 have been published online after the photographer Ahmed Raza shared the images with LedZepFilm and LedZepNews.

 Raza’s photographs give a unique perspective on the first of Led Zeppelin’s two performances at the 1979 Knebworth Festival.
-They show John Bonham watching a band perform at the festival from the side of the stage and also show Peter Grant watching from the side of the stage as Led Zeppelin performed.
+They show John Bonham and his brother Mick standing on stage searching for their sister Deborah in the crowd and also show Peter Grant watching from the side of the stage as Led Zeppelin performed.

 The photographs show Raza’s journey to the festival, beginning in Edinburgh, Scotland on August 3, 1979.
 He also photographed Fairport Convention and Todd Rundgren’s Utopia, who performed at the festival prior to Led Zeppelin.